jmg5369/React-Profile/README.md

 Welcome to my React Portfolio!

-* This entire portfolio has been designed from scratch using React!
+* This entire portfolio has been designed from scratch using React! a